pablisco/auto-module/readme.md

  - __Type safety:__ After you rename a module, any reference to it will complain when evaluating the project's build, so you know where you need to change your dependencies.
  - __IDE Auto-complete:__ One of the benefits of using `kts` build scripts is that the IDE can provide auto complete.
 This will save you multiple trips to the `settings.gradle[.kt]` script or the project structure to remember the name of the module you are looking for.
  - __Progressive upgrade:__ It has support for Groovy gradle so you don't have to migrate all your modules to use kts if you are not quite there yet or don't need it on all of them.
+ - __Module generation:__ You can define tasks that can be used from command line to generate a predefined module structure with the provided template.
+The IDE only allows to create modules in the root of the project, this allows to create it on any directory as well as provide the means for templating how certain modules are defined.

 ## How do I use it?